Maths by Month – September (updated 2020)

 - New year, new initiative!
 Number Talks is an excellent maths methodology that is gaining traction globally, and more recently, nationally thanks to the promotion of the PDST.
 Better still, the rationale behind it aligns itself very closely with the underlying principle of Operation Maths, that is teaching children to understand maths, not just do maths.
 To find out more about number talks and to access a whole suite of ready-made resources for all class levels just click on the link above.

-- Maths Week (12-20 Oct 2019) will all too quickly be upon us!
-Start to consider now, how your school might get involved in this national celebration of maths, and don’t forget to register your school.
+- Maths Week (10-18 October) will all too quickly be upon us!
+And while it will be a very different celebration this year, with no public gatherings, it will still be possible to participate virtually.
+So why not start to consider now, how your school might get involved in this national celebration of maths, and don’t forget to register your school.